Simple Dynamics for Plurality Consensus: Introduction

-\textbf{Roadmap of the paper.} Section \ref{sec::prely} formalizes the basic concepts and give some preliminary results.
-Section \ref{sec::UB} is devoted to the proofs of the upper bounds on the converging time of the 3-majority dynamics.
-In Section \ref{sec::LB}, the lower bounds for the studied dynamics are described.
-Section \ref{sec::conc} discusses some open questions that we believe to deserve a further study such as the tightness of the initial bias.
-In the Appendix \ref{sec::app}, we recall some standard results (such as Chernoff-Bernstein's inequalities, provide a useful probabilistic result on Markov chains (we have not found its explicit proof in the literature) and, finally, we analyze the tightness of our assumptions on the initial bias.
+\textbf{Roadmap.} Section~\ref{sec::prely} formalizes the basic concepts and gives some preliminary results.
+Section~\ref{sec::UB} is devoted to the proofs of the upper bounds on the convergence time of the $3$-majority dynamics.
+In Section~\ref{sec::LB}, the lower bounds for the studied dynamics are described.
+Section~\ref{sec::conc} discusses some interesting open questions such as the tightness of the initial bias.